Keeping a Step Ahead as an Entrepreneur

 While the opportunities for entrepreneurs are greater than ever, pitfalls remain.
 Staying a step ahead requires mastering the skills needed in a digital world.

-One move that will immediately make the future entrepreneur stand out is to earn a Master of Arts in Innovation and Entrepreneurship.
+One move that will immediately make the future entrepreneur stand out is to earn an advanced degree.
 Graduates have expertise in the latest business strategies, tools and techniques that can help them launch a new venture successfully.

 Here are some other tips to keep in mind for future entrepreneurs.